Vultrlabs/Th3Infinder/README.md

 5. chmod +x th3infinder
 6 .sudo ./th3infinder

-Scripted was tested on Linux only.
+Script was tested on Linux only.